tonywchow/LightBnB/LightBnB_WebApp-master/README.md

 └── server.js
 ```

-* `db` contains all the database interaction code.
+- `db` contains all the database interaction code.
-  * `json` is a directory that contains a bunch of dummy data in `.json` files.
+  - `json` is a directory that contains a bunch of dummy data in `.json` files.
-  * `database.js` is responsible for all queries to the database.
+  - `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.
-* `public` contains all of the HTML, CSS, and client side JavaScript.
+- `public` contains all of the HTML, CSS, and client side JavaScript.
-  * `index.html` is the entry point to the application.
+  - `index.html` is the entry point to the application.
 It's the only html page because this is a single page application.
-  * `javascript` contains all of the client side javascript files.
+  - `javascript` contains all of the client side javascript files.
-    * `index.js` starts up the application by rendering the listings.
+    - `index.js` starts up the application by rendering the listings.
-    * `network.js` manages all ajax requests to the server.
+    - `network.js` manages all ajax requests to the server.
-    * `views_manager.js` manages which components appear on screen.
+    - `views_manager.js` manages which components appear on screen.
-    * `components` contains all of the individual html components.
+    - `components` contains all of the individual html components.
 They are all created using jQuery.
-* `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
+- `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
-* `styles` contains all of the sass files.
+- `styles` contains all of the sass files.
-* `server.js` is the entry point to the application.
+- `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Dependencies

+- express
+- cookie-session
+- bcrypt
+- nodemon
+- pg

+## Getting Started

+1. Install dependencies using the `npm install` command.
+2. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:3000/>.
+3. Go to <http://localhost:3000/> in your browser.